How To Value A Real Estate Brokerage?

 Before an individual becomes a broker, they must follow state requirements and the brokerage exam.

-How To Get the Business Value of a Brokerage
+How to get the Business Value of a Brokerage

 These approaches are market, income, and asset.